-It’s all-too-common to see cracked or broken touchscreens these days.
+It’s all-too-common to see cracked LCD screens or touch screen not working these days.
 The most common screen protector you’ll find is a plastic one.
 Much like any other product, there are pros and cons to these plastic screen protectors.

 - Plastic screen protectors do help to extend the longevity of your device.
 Evidence collected from laboratory tests performed by manufacturers and third-parties shows that plastic screen protectors have and can defend against scratching, cracking resulting from dropping, and may even withstand the force of a hammer strike.

 - Plastic screen protectors are also reusable, which is a total plus.
 If you ever need to transfer your screen protector, you can remove the plastic shield, store it, and use it again later on another phone.
 This ease of removability also means that you’ll be able to upgrade at any time.

 - Perhaps the most annoying flaw of the plastic screen protector is that the material wears down over time and becomes cloudy.
 While your phone may be protected, this haziness makes it hard to see and can put a strain on the eye.

 - Scratches on the surface of the plastic screen protector are visibly apparent.